redcanaryco/mac-monitor/README.md

 ## How to use this repository
 Here we'll be hosting:
 * The distribution package for easy install.
 See the [`Releases` section](https://github.com/redcanaryco/mac-monitor/releases/).
 Each major build corresponds to a code name.
 The first of these builds is `GoldCardinal`.
-* telemetry reports in `/Telemetry reports` (i.e. all the artifacts that can be collected by the Security Extension).
+* telemetry reports in `Telemetry reports/` (i.e. all the artifacts that can be collected by the Security Extension).
-* iconography (what the symbols and colors mean) in `/Iconography`
+* iconography (what the symbols and colors mean) in `Iconography/`
-* and updated mute set summaries in `/Mute sets`
+* and updated mute set summaries in `Mute sets/`

 Additionally, you can submit feature requests and bug reports here as well.
 When creating a new Issue you'll be able to use one of the two provided templates.
 Both of these options are also accessible from the in-app "Help" menu.
 * [Feature request](https://github.com/redcanaryco/mac-monitor/issues/new?assignees=Brandon7CC&labels=rc-mac-feature-request&template=feature_request.md&title=)